mafaneh/ble-ebook-project/README.md

 # ble-ebook-project
 ## Overview of folders and files
-This is the companion repository for the book: **"Bluetooth 5 &amp; Bluetooth Low Energy: A Developer's Guide"**
+This is the companion repository for the e-book: **"Bluetooth 5 &amp; Bluetooth Low Energy: A Developer's Guide"**

 In this repository, you will find a few different folders:
 - **Ellisys sniffer captures**: Capture files that the reader can view in the Ellisys Analyzer Software and analyze to get a better understanding of Bluetooth Low Energy and Bluetooth 5.